ruffk/ZwiftActivityMonitor/README.md

 Zwift Activity Monitor
 ======================

+## This project is no longer support due to Zwift switching to packet level encryption!

 ## The Power is Within You

 This application allows Zwift users to monitor their moving average power and FTP in real-time.
 It also provides valuable metrics to the rider such as average and normalized power (NP), intensity factor (IF), and training stress score (TSS).
 For the racer and time-trialist, there's also the ability to configure distance based splits with optional goals.
 And finally, you can time your own laps and segments (like Alpe De Zwift) using the laps feature.